waynodiablo/Oystercard/code_of_conduct_guide.md

 Choose the option below that makes you feel the most comfortable.
 All reports are kept confidential.

 After you make a report, you'll have a conversation with a member of staff.
 You'll talk through the incident.
 And you'll decide together what to do next.
 This might be a conversation mediated by the staff member between you and the person.
-Or if might mean the staff member speaking to the person on your behalf.
+Or it might mean the staff member speaking to the person on your behalf.
 Whichever it is, the member of staff will support you.

 #### Reporting a transgression by speaking to a member of staff

-This can be your coach, or another member of staff you feel comfortable with.
+This can be a coach or another member of staff you feel comfortable with.
 Either message them over Slack or speak to them in person.

 #### Reporting a transgression by filling out the report form